| Category : Bees & Wasps (2)|

 |Where does the Parks Department plow and how often?|

-The Parks Department is responsible for removing snow in the Fire Hall parking lots, Recreation centre parking lots, parkland easements and pathways.
+The Parks Department is responsible for removing snow in the Fire Hall parking lots, Recreation centre parking lots, parkland easements and recreational trails.

 All Fire and Emergency Fire Hall asphalt surfaces are considered primary locations and will be cleared within a 12 – 24 hour time period at the END of a snow fall.

 Recreation Centre lots are secondary locations and we strive to clear them within 24 hours at the END of a snowfall.

 Once all Fire Halls and Recreation Centre Lots have been cleared, Parks staff can begin clearing snow from parkland recreational trails and easements.
 Recreational trails are scheduled to be cleared within 48 hours at the END of a snowfall.
 Continuous snowfall may extend this period by several days.

 Service will be provided 7 days a week 24 hours a day.

 |How or where can I get my child registered in outdoor sports such as baseball, soccer, football etc.?|

 You can find all of the minor sport groups in the Parks and Recreation brochure which is available at any of our Recreation Centres.

 |How do I know if the field I’m playing on tonight will be playable after all of this rain?|

 All of our soccer fields will be inspected the morning of or after a steady rainfall that may have saturated the fields.
 This is done to ensure that the field is in playable condition and player safety is not in doubt.
 This information can be obtained from the City of Brampton website, or by calling 311 in the local area.
 All Baseball diamonds, (with the exception of Chris Gibson, David Dash and Flower City Community Campus) will be deemed “playable” at the discretion of the umpire.